Rinchu93/cgal/Guidelines/Doxygen_specification/Building-the-Documentation.md

 <b>Note:</b>

--   For alternative methods to get MathJax see [here](https://docs.mathjax.org/en/latest/installation.html).
+-   For alternative methods to get MathJax, see [here](https://docs.mathjax.org/en/latest/installation.html).
 -   You have the possibility to disable MathJax and use fixed size bitmap by setting `USE_MATHJAX = NO` in the config file